H3licopter/beanstalk/README.md

 ---

 ## Principles
   - Fast Development of UIs and content heavy web pages
   - Concise, minimal and consistent syntax
   - All-in-one design with minimal boilerplate
   - The compiler should do most of the annoying work for you and help catch common bugs without compromising on very fast compile times (No slow LLVM backend)
   - Batteries included.
 Opinionated about how to do common fiddly tasks
+  - Fast to prototype an idea and optimize later

 ## Planned Features
 Beanstalk can be thought of as a mega-extended Markdown, a Javascript replacement and a modern UI focused programming language with no constraints on conventions or backwards compatibility.